 Shy Guys are common enemies that wear white masks and coats of various colors.
-They first appeared in the dream world of Subcon, however several Shy Guys have been in Bowser's employ since he was a tiny prince.
+They first appeared in the dream world of Subcon, but several Shy Guys have been in Bowser's employ since he was a tiny prince.
+They appear in Mario Kart-inspired stages, where they race around the circuit and run over any fighters on the ground when they pass through.
 In Smash Run, they come in multiple colors and have different specialties and behaviors, but are pretty easy to dispatch.

 - Car Fu: On the Mario Circuit and Rainbow Road stages, they ram into players by driving go-karts.